colatkinson/colatkinson.github.io/_posts/2019-04-30-alternate-data-stream-size.md

 ---
 layout: post
-title:  "Putting the ADS in Madness"
+title:  "Yeah, I eat ADS"
 date:   2019-04-30 17:38:00 -0500
 categories: windows ntfs
 author: Colin Atkinson
 ---

+While I was attempting to write a <s>horrific hack that makes puppies cry</s> wonderfully elegant piece of code, I stumbled upon an undocumented feature of NTFS alternate data streams.
+Namely, that you can only associate so many of them with any given file.
+How did I hit this maximum?
+Just... don't worry about it, ok?
+Regardless, while looking into this, I found out an even weirder part: that this maximum number actually depends on the length of the streams' names.

 Alternate Data Streams are a lesser known bit of NTFS weirdness.
-You can think of them as sort of like xattrs on Linux, except they are treated (kinda) exactly like files instead of as a special thing.
-Or as a macOS resource fork, compatibility with which was the original reason they were created.
+They're similar to xattrs on Linux, except you don't need a special API to read and write data to them.
+Just pop them open like any other file.
+They are also extremely similar to macOS resource forks--in fact, they were originally created for compatibility between the two systems.

 The tl;dr version is as follows: